StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 That is useful, but what exactly does it stress?

-Possibly retention.

-Possibly event tracking.

-Possibly reconstruction of state from a history containing many irrelevant updates.
+Possibly retention or event tracking or reconstruction of state from a history containing many irrelevant updates.

 If the complete current state explicitly contains X, there is no need to remember its entire biography.

 Again, the machine is not the problem.
 The description of the capability being measured needs work.

 But that does not make retention a consolation prize.